Welcome Center

 What does the Welcome Center offer for those who are interested in being remembered at Lakewood?

 Lakewood supports families and individuals as they navigate loss, contemplate their legacy and consider how and where they will be remembered.
 Our experienced team of advisors can help people explore their options and make informed choices.
-The new Welcome Center offers a modern, comfortable setting and a supportive environment for these significant decisions and conversations.
+The Welcome Center offers a modern, comfortable setting and a supportive environment for these significant decisions and conversations.

 Can I rent the Welcome Center for a gathering?